jia-yi-chen/jia-yi-chen.github.io/_projects/7_project.md

 #### Project:

-Directly using the Motion Vectors (MV) from the compressed MPEG-4 video bitstreams, which achieves Fast Human Action Recognition bypassing video decoding that avoids pixel-domain analysis.
+Directly using the Motion Vectors (MV) from the compressed MPEG-4 video bitstreams to achieve fast Human Action Recognition, bypassing video decoding process and avoiding pixel-domain analysis.
-- Proposed to extract MV-based Spatial-Temporal Interest Points from video bitstream instead of from the decoded video
+- Extract MV-based Spatial-temporal Interest Points from video bitstream instead of from the decoded video
-- Formed motion features using BoW and Fisher Vector and trained classifiers like SVM
+- Leverage MV motion features for classification--using traditional BoW and Fisher Vector followed by SVM as the framework.

 #### Related Skills:
 - C++